UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPlanEditReq.md

 ### NewUnibeeApiMerchantPlanEditReq

-`func NewUnibeeApiMerchantPlanEditReq(amount int64, currency string, intervalUnit string, planId int64, planName string, ) *UnibeeApiMerchantPlanEditReq`
+`func NewUnibeeApiMerchantPlanEditReq(amount int64, currency string, planId int64, planName string, ) *UnibeeApiMerchantPlanEditReq`

 NewUnibeeApiMerchantPlanEditReq instantiates a new UnibeeApiMerchantPlanEditReq object This constructor will assign default values to properties that have it defined,